bdobyns/silver-funicular/php-eb-simple/TechLead.Readme.md

     git clone git@github.com:productOps/best-practices.git
     cd best-practices/php-aws-eb-example
-    # eb init -p PHP --region us-west-2 --keyname my_key
+    ./deploy.sh new php-aws-eb-example -p PHP --region us-west-2 --keyname my_key

 `eb init` is idempotent, meaning you can run it again and again, and it doesn't hurt.
-If there is already an application with the name eb chooses, and with those options, it will do nothing.
+If there is already an application defined in AWS with the name eb chooses, and with those options, it will do nothing.
 If there is already an application with that name, `eb init` updates the application.

 ### Convert An Existing Tree Of Code (Tech leads)